icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Workshop: Mi primer blog con Quarto](https://perezp44.github.io/taller.primer.blog/) - A workshop in Spanish by Pedro J. Pérez to create a blog with Quarto (materials: <https://github.com/perezp44/taller.primer.blog>).
 - [Tutorial: Creating Quarto Journal Article Templates](https://christophertkenny.com/posts/2023-07-01-creating-quarto-journal-articles/) - An in-depth blog post detailing the process for converting journal LaTeX templates into Quarto templates.
 - [Tutorial: Personal Website using Jupyter Notebook and Quarto](https://adtarie.net/posts/007-quarto-python-tutorial/) - A Python-oriented step-by-step tutorial on how to create a website using Quarto.
-- [Tutorial: Create Your Website with Quarto](https://www.marvinschmitt.com/blog/website-tutorial-quarto/) - A tutorial on how to create a website using Quarto by Marvin Schmitt.
 - [Tutorial: Publish a Quarto website with Netlify](https://jadeyryan.com/blog/publish-quarto-website/) - A comprehensive blog post walking through how to create a Quarto website, connect it to GitHub, deploy & publish it with Netlify by Jadey Ryan.
 - [Workshop: Parameterized Reports with Quarto](https://jadeyryan.quarto.pub/rladies-dc-quarto-params/) - A 2-hour code-along workshop to learn parameterized reporting with `quarto` and `purrr` to generate multiple format outputs (materials: <https://github.com/jadeynryan/parameterized-quarto-workshop>).
 - [Tutorials: Quarto Visual Editor and RStudio](https://youtube.com/playlist?list=PLEzw67WWDg80-fT1hq2IZf7D62tRmKy8f&si=ECVfFIH1bg6_JfjS) - A YouTube playlist of short videos tutorials for beginners to work with Quarto Visual Editor and RStudio by Andy Field.